chanodya19/major_project/README.md

 # Differential Expression Analysis.

 The file below highlights all the codes I used to do my analysis on the final article submission.
+All other segments such as introduction, methods and further analysis  (DAVID tool related works) is mentioned on the word document attached in the assignment submission.

 ---
 title: "DEanalysis_a1881267"